MataiMoorfield/Coffee-Ordering-System-with-ESP32/README.md

 This bug comes from having Arudino IDE or another prgram using the ESP32.
 Close whatever program is doing this.

 If you are having diffuculties, please email [matai@moorfield.co.nz](mailto:matai@moorfield.co.nz) and I'll be more than happy to help you out.

+# Future updates
+ - HTML user interface for handling orders and better interface for forms
+ - QR code generator for ordering form
+ - Making worldwide instead of local host
+ - Removing ESP32 and creating a server on a laptop
+ - Barista menu for either the QR code, order form, and order handling